Monkey hanger

-"Monkey hanger" is a colloquial nickname by which people from the town of Hartlepool, England are sometimes known.
+"Monkey hanger" is a colloquial nickname by which people from the town of Hartlepool in the ceremonial county of County Durham, England are sometimes known.

 Origin of the name

-According to local folklore, the term originates from a likely apocryphal incident in which a monkey was hanged in the town of Hartlepool, England.
-During the Napoleonic Wars, a French chasse-marée was wrecked in a storm off the coast of Hartlepool.
-The only survivor from the ship was a monkey, allegedly dressed in a French Army uniform to provide amusement for the crew.
+According to local folklore, the term originates from an apocryphal incident in which a monkey was hanged in the town of Hartlepool, England.
+The incident goes that during the French Revolutionary and Napoleonic Wars, a French chasse-marée was wrecked in a storm off the coast of Hartlepool.
+The only survivor from the wreck was a monkey, dressed in a French Army uniform to amuse the crew.
 On finding the monkey on the beach, a group of locals decided to hold an impromptu trial.
 Because the monkey was unable to answer their questions, and because they had seen neither a monkey nor a Frenchman before, they concluded that the monkey must be a French spy.
-Being found guilty, the animal was duly sentenced to death and summarily hanged on the beach.
+Being found guilty, the animal was sentenced to death and hanged on the beach.

 An earlier and remarkably similar monkey-hanging legend, with a similar associated song, refers to the inhabitants of Boddam, Aberdeenshire.
 With comparable lyrics and scansion ("And the Boddamers hung the Monkey, O"), it is plausible that 19th-century Tyneside concert hall songwriter and performer, Ned Corvan, heard and adapted the song while travelling in the Scottish Lowlands with Blind Willie Purvis.
+Similar stories have also been told about Mevagissey in Cornwall and Greenock in Scotland.